 Francis was still in England in February 1794, when he signed a will in which he “bequeathed the residue of his estate and effects to his reputed son, Elizabeth Francis George Newman”13.
 Presumably he took this step in anticipation of his (and Lydia’s) departure for America and the hazardous journey across the North Atlantic.

 The couple probably made their move later in 1794, carrying sufficient funds with them to purchase the “La Grange” tobacco plantation in Maryland shortly after their arrival.
 It was there that, no more than two years later, “Lydia, wife of Francis Newman was buried, Aug.
 8, 1796, age 38”14.
-Most likely she was over 40 given that she had married in 1770, but even by the standards of the day, she died at a young age.
+In fact she must have been 43 - a young age even by the standards of the day.

 Particular thanks to David Chudleigh, a descendant of Lydia, for much help with sourcing information about her.